Skip to content

 The CTA Standard

 In a CTA scenario, always recommend CI/CD automation.
 Even if the customer currently uses change sets, propose a modernization path.
-The review board expects you to guide the customer toward best practices, not just validate their current state.
+The review board expects guidance toward best practices, not validation of the current state.

 3. Validate Before Deploying